We often get questions, here are the answers to the most frequently asked ones:

 Why is urban mining better than traditional mining?

-Mobile phones are packed with useful materials like gold, silver and copper (see full overview), even if the phone is completely broken.
+IT hardware is packed with useful materials like gold, silver and copper (see full overview for phones), even if the phone is completely broken.
 Via urban mining we can give these metals a new life and prevent the need for even more traditional mining.

 What does my organisation gain from working together with Closing the Loop?

-- Your phones will be made waste-free, in an easy, low cost and appealing way.
+- Your devices will be made waste-free, in an easy, low cost and appealing way.

 - You reduce global e-waste (the fastest growing waste stream).